 - If your return date changes, communicate it clearly and as soon as you know.

 Not only is bereavement time important for making funeral arrangements, dealing with legalities and wills, and gathering family members, but it’s also vital for an employee’s mental health.
 Grief isn’t something that’s dealt with over the course of a few days.
-In fact, the effects of grief can still cause waves of emotions for months after.
+In fact, the effects of grief can still bring on waves of emotions for months after.

 According to a recent study by ComRes for the National Council for Palliative Care and Dying Matters, more than 50 percent of responders said they would consider leaving a job that didn’t offer proper bereavement support.
 Additionally, around one-third of recently grieving people felt that their employers didn’t treat them with empathy and compassion.

-Finding support after bereavement leave
+Finding support after leave

 In the end, no matter how much time off you’re granted from your employer, finding a support network is crucial in navigating and processing your grief.